storyfeet/dugi_bialan/grammar.md

 * "ei" - direct object - followed by a noun
 * "da" - towards/to/for - followed by a noun
 * "dan" - because/from - followed by a noun or adjective
-* "weli" - done/complete/already - followed by a verb
+* "weni" - done/complete/already - followed by a verb

 It is important to note that the same word can be a noun, verb or adjective.